Check Your Website’s Contact Form

 Your website’s contact form is one of the easiest and most effective ways for potential customers to reach you.

 They could be filling out the form for a number of reasons, such as:

-- To give feedback
+- To offer feedback

-- To ask a question
+- To ask you a question

 - To solicit their business